 Boy, have I had my eye on this bad boy for a while now!
-This may be the year that I finally test drive the marvelous Sig Sauer KILO8K-ABS rangefinder.
+This may be the year that I finally test-drive the marvelous Sig Sauer KILO8K-ABS rangefinder.
 I’ve bought a bit of high-end glass over the years, and I feel that this may be the missing piece in my repertoire.

 Yes, it’s a little pricier than your average ranger, but this isn’t an average piece of hunting gear.
-I’d put it in the same category of far more expensive long-range shooting rangefinders, but it’s much more compact and easy to use on the fly.
+I’d put it in the same category as far more expensive long-range shooting rangefinders, but it’s much more compact and easy to use on the fly.

 - Pros: Feature-rich and can range 2-3x other handhelds on this list, well constructed and heavy-duty, integrated waypoints with Garmin, works with kestrel units allowing for integrated ballistics, has too many features to list!